IgniteUI/igniteui-blazor-examples/browser/IgBlazorSamples.Test/ReadMe.md

 NOTE: Above command will copy .razor pages and their .cs files from `./samples/` folder to `./browser/IgBlazorSamples.Client/` and generate required toc file.

-## 2. Generate generic error tests
+## 2. Running Tests

 - open the **IgBlazorSamplesBrowser.sln** solution

-- run the `./browser/IgBlazorSamples.Test/` project

-NOTE: The project once run will generate all the tests and they should appear in the test explorer

-## 3. Running Tests
+- build the solution.
+Should successfully build all projects.

 - open `./browser/IgBlazorSamples.Client/` folder

 - execute `dotnet run` to run the samples client.
 The tests requre a running app.

 - in the **Test Explorer** you can run all tests or individually.

+NOTE: The `./browser/IgBlazorSamples.Test/` project once built, will generate all the tests and they should appear in the test explorer